ArttuYlikotila/weather-app/README.md

 This responsive Weather-app is made with Create React App.

-Currently this version shows current weather and forecasts of four Finnish cities.
+This version shows current weather and forecasts of four Finnish cities.

 ## Installation